Individuals with organizational responsibility may purchase goods and services using several procurement methods:

 - Maintenance contracts for service of mainframe and supercomputers for which there is no competitive source available to service the equipment

-- Pass through procurements (examples include contracting for alumni functions for which the institution is reimbursed by the alumni and materials purchases for students by a faculty member using state funds and for which the students fully reimburse the institution).
-All such procurements must be approved by the Purchasing Director or designee
+- Pass through procurements (examples include contracting for alumni functions for which the institution is reimbursed by the alumni and materials purchased for students by a faculty member using state funds and for which the students fully reimburse the institution).

-- Specialized software that is not already available through ITU
+- Specialized software that is not available through ITS (when approved by ASC)

 - Software maintenance contracts for software already purchased and in use at the university